 4. All agreements, to avoid any initial misunderstandings, should be drafted in English and Korean.
 A well drafted Korean OEM agreement is not complete until it is translated.
 Even the best English speaking Koreans, are ill prepared to understand agreements of this nature.
 Clear misunderstandings upfront and avoid legal fees down the road.

 5. Know-how, trade secrets and the like should be protected through a written agreement.
 A standard non-disclosure agreement (NDA) is not enough.
-This agreement should be signed prior to any course of dealing and normally should include confidentiality, non-use, non-circumvention, non-competition clauses with liquidated damages clauses.
+This agreement should be signed prior to any course of dealing and normally should include confidentiality, non-use, non-circumvention, non-competition clauses with Penalty Damages Clauses.